About the Author

 Dr. Meadows is an Honors graduate of the UNC School of Medicine and studied at Duke University Medical Center.
 He later held faculty positions at both institutions.
 He was recognized internationally for his work in cancer research, receiving both grants and awards.
 He authored numerous scientific articles.

 His recovery from addiction to drugs and alcohol began May 7, 1997.
 Since then, he has counseled a large number of addicts and alcoholics striving to get clean and sober.
-His observations and study over the last 20+ years form the basis for A SPIRITUAL PATHWAY TO RECOVERY FROM ADDICTION.
+His observations and study over the last 20+ years form the basis for RECOVERY FROM ADDICTION.

 He and his wife live on a hobby farm in the Blue Ridge Mountains of Virginia.
 In the barnyard you will find 2 sheep, 3 alpacas, 1 donkey, and numerous birds including turkeys, ducks, geese, and bunch of chickens.
 An organic garden sits nearby.
 He is an avid photographer and plays bluegrass guitar.